Sherrill Roland: Early life and education

 In 2016, his conviction was exonerated.
-Upon initially returning to North Carolina, Roland considered a career change and didn’t want to continue with art school.
+Upon initially returning to North Carolina, Roland considered a career change and did not want to continue with art school.
 Roland found that being in jail had left him paranoid and distrusting of others.
 After talking to his professors about his transition period and his doubts about art, he realized that he can use art as a means of self-reflection and to bring his experiences incarcerated to light.
-For his Master’s in Fine Arts thesis project, Roland wore an orange jumpsuit everyday on campus.
+For his master’s in fine arts thesis project, Roland wore an orange jumpsuit every day on campus.
 During this performance art project, he documented his interactions and encounters with both peers and campus faculty.
 Roland created guidelines to follow for his thesis project that mimicked the rules he had to obey in prison.
 He thought of his studio space as his cell, and the art building as the block.
 When walking to and from places on campus, Roland couldn’t stop and talk to people, or else he had to go back to his “block.”
-Over time, students and faculty at the University began responding to Roland; having conversations with him about his time incarcerated as well as sharing their own stories of loved ones who had been in the system.
+Over time, students and faculty at the university began responding to Roland; having conversations with him about his time incarcerated as well as sharing their own stories of loved ones who had been in the system.
 Roland also kept note of how people acted when seeing him in the orange jumpsuit, which included stares, side-eyes, and even people running away from him.
-In 2017, Roland received a Master’s degree in Fine Arts from the University of North Carolina at Greensboro.
+In 2017, Roland received a master's degree in fine arts from the University of North Carolina at Greensboro.
 To conclude his art education, in 2018 Roland attended an art residency at the Skowhegan School of Painting and Sculpture in Skowhegan, Maine.